neondatabase/website/content/docs/style-guide.md

 All Neon documentation is created employing Markdown.

-The documentation website leverages Neon Kramdown, a variant of the Kramdown engine, to transform pages from Markdown to HTML.
-Our linters limit the application of Kramdown features; hence, regular Markdown should be utilized, adhering to the guidelines in the linked style manual.
-Kramdown-specific markup (for instance, {:.class}) is not permitted.

 ### HTML in Markdown

 Although hard-coded HTML is valid, it is generally discouraged.
 HTML usage is permitted in situations where: